 - A single application can include children up to a maximum age of 30 and parents with a minimum age of 55.

 - St Kitts & Nevis Citizenship guarantees receipt of a St Kitts & Nevis passport, with full Schengen travel rights throughout Europe.
 Full Schengen privileges means that holders can travel to approximately 152 countries worldwide, either on a visa free, or visa on entry basis.
-A visa is not required to visit the UK.

 - Applicants do not need to travel to St Kitts & Nevis for the application and there are no annual residency rules to maintain the passport.

 What are the Criteria to Obtain a St Kitts & Nevis Passport?

 The St Kitts & Nevis Citizenship by Investment scheme enables citizenship and therefore a passport, to be obtained by individuals choosing one of three alternative investment programmes:

 Option 1: Sustainable Growth Fund (SGF) Contribution